 Staff should listen, rather than advise and our first thoughts should be of the pupil's emotional and physical safety rather than of exploring 'Why?'

-All disclosures should be recorded in writing and held on the pupil's confidential file.
+All disclosures should be recorded in writing and recorded on Cpoms.
 This written record should include:

 - Date

 - The name of the member of staff to whom the disclosure was made

 - Main points from the conversation

 - Agreed next steps